Val2504/alx-system_engineering-devops/0x00-shell_basics/README.md

-*0-current_working_directory- this is a script that prints the absolute path name of the current working directory *1-listit-this is a script that displays the contents list of the current directory *2-bring_me_home- this is a script that changes the working directory to the user's home directory */
+*0-current_working_directory- this is a script that prints the absolute path name of the current working directory *1-listit-this is a script that displays the contents list of the current directory *2-bring_me_home- this is a script that changes the working directory to the user's home directory *3-listfiles-this is a script that displays the current diectory contents in a long format */